Olena-P/camper-rentals/README.md

 ## Features

-- **Homepage:** General description of services.
+- **Homepage:** General description of services and a feedback form.
 - **Catalog:** View and filter campers.
 - **Favorites:** List of saved ads.

 ### Functionality

-- Pagination and filtering for ads.
+- Filtering functionality and "load more" for fetching additional listings.
-- Modal window for detailed camper view.
+- Modal windows for detailed camper views, including reviews and a feedback form.
 - Favorite ads management with state persistence.